Tydorius/fbx_batch_importer/README.md

 7. If you only wish to process the material, you can use the "Process & Save Material" button once you've selected the files and the output destination.
 8. Select the FBX source directory.
 9. Select the output directory for your TSCN files.
+10. If you wish to only generate TSCN files containing a single MeshInstance3D, check the 'Only Output Mesh TSCN' checkbox.
+11. Otherwise, use the dropdown to select the type of mesh you wish to generate.
-10. Trigger the batch with the "Process FBX Files" button.
+12. Trigger the batch with the "Process FBX Files" button.

-## Notes and Warnings
+## Notes

-I have only tested this with Synty assets using a single PNG file.
-I included the options for normal map, etc., but I have not yet tested them.
-That's the primary reason this is not consider the 1.0 release.
-If someone else confirms they work, or if I test it, I'll move to 1.0 rc.
+The best place to report issues is via [Github](https://github.com/Tydorius/fbx_batch_importer/issues).

 ## Support Me